 - Patrol the flower borders

 - And perhaps stroll around to the neighbors to see if they can get a treat

-In short, they entertain themselves by doing catlike things.
+In short, these indoor/outdoor cats entertain themselves by doing catlike things.

 Whether you have an indoor or outdoor cat is very much a personal choice, and I’m not seeking to change your mind, especially if you feel strongly.

-All I’m suggesting is the options aren’t always as clear-cut as popular culture on either side of the Atlantic would have you believe, and what we should always do is put cat welfare first.
+All I’m suggesting is the options aren’t always as clear-cut as popular culture would have you believe — and what we should always do is put cat welfare first.